← Submission Hub

 With the music gaining force, the natural world gives way to industrial form.

-Columns become girders.
-Arches become bridges.
-Towers become smokestacks.
+Columns become girders; arches transform into bridges; towers morph into smokestacks.
 Sparks, machinery, rail lines, and geometric construction rhythms animate the façade as glowing architectonic linework, lighting the building's existing structure from within.

 Industrial Civic Ambition Linework Rail + Rhythm